4 min read

 We had a very successful Phase III trial.
 We have a tremendous amount of data on this program — on this product for showing improved efficacy — sorry, improved immunogenicity in multiple trials.
 We have accelerated approval pathway from the FDA to support a pathway to BLA.
 This year has been a tough year from the perspective of ability to do anything else other than pay attention to COVID vaccine development.

 Johnson & Johnson (Press Release – 9/15)

 Johnson & Johnson has begun final-stage testing of its COVID-19 vaccine candidate.
 The company will trial the vaccine with 60,000 volunteers from around the world including participants from the US, South Africa, Brazil, Argentina, Columbia, and Chile.
-Johnson & Johnson’s vaccine joins candidates developed by Moderna, Pfizer and BioNTech, and AstraZeneca, and the University of Oxford in beginning the final stage of development.
+Johnson & Johnson’s vaccine joins candidates developed by Moderna, Pfizer and BioNTech, AstraZeneca, and the University of Oxford in beginning the final stage of development.

-The company has committed to manufacturing a billion doses of the vaccine on a not for profit basis if proven effective.
+The company has committed to manufacturing a billion doses of the vaccine on a not-for-profit basis if proven effective.
 In contrast to other vaccine candidates that require at least two doses, J & J’s candidate requires just one dose.
 It also does not require freezing and can remain viable in its liquid form for several months.
 If the phase 3 trial is successful, both factors could have significant practical advantages for mass vaccination programs.